Personal Injury Lawyer

 - Set Up a Living Trust: A living trust is an entity created during your lifetime to hold assets, for the purpose of distributing them after your death.
 Unlike a Will, living trusts are not usually subject to the lengthy legal and often expensive probate process.

-If a family member of yours has recently passed, or if you want to learn more about how your family can avoid probate upon your passing, consider meeting with an estate planning lawyer Phoenix, AZ trusts.
+If a family member of yours has recently passed, or if you want to learn more about how your family can avoid probate upon your passing, consider meeting with an estate planning lawyer trusts.